nucleonsecurity/.github/profile/README.md

 </p>
 Nucleon EDR is a next-generation endpoint security solution powered by multilayer Zero Trust paradigm and AI.
 It has four main features :

-- ■ **Prevention:** By being the first EDR to implement the Zero Trust paradigm.
+- **Prevention:** By being the first EDR to implement the Zero Trust paradigm.
-- ■ **Detection:** Using AI for static file analysis.
+- **Detection:** Using AI for malware detection by file static analysis.
-- ■ **Response:** Offering a console where the administrator has full control and a clear vision of the network of endpoints.
+- **Response:** Offering a console where the administrator has full control and a clear vision of the network of endpoints.
-- ■ **Remediation:** This EDR is resilient; even if an attack takes place, it offers the possibility to restore what is infected.
+- **Remediation:** This EDR is resilient; even if an attack takes place, it offers the possibility to restore what is infected.

 # Nucleon Malprob
 <p align="center">